 THC tends to be the cannabinoid most people are familiar with because of its intoxicating reputation.
 As widespread as the use of CBD has become, it’s still a very recent mainstream phenomenon.
-While CBD has undoubtedly become America’s cannabinoid of choice, countless people still wonder what makes THC and CBD different.
+While there’s no denying that CBD has become America’s cannabinoid of choice, countless people still wonder what makes THC and CBD different.

 What’s the Difference Between THC and CBD?

 Yes, both THC and CBD come from cannabis.
 The two cannabinoids also contain the same chemical composition.
-When it comes to the way they interact with the body, however, the extracts have some very distinct and important differences.
+However, when it comes to the way they interact with the body, the extracts have some very distinct and important differences.

 CBD Doesn’t Get You High

-One of the biggest differences between THC and CBD is that CBD doesn’t get you high.
+One of the biggest differences between THC and CBD is that CBD doesn’t have an intoxicating effect.
 This is a factor that many people are concerned about when looking into CBD products.

-When most people think about cannabis, they automatically think about the intoxicating effects associated with it.
+Most people automatically think about the intoxicating effects associated with cannabis whenever hemp is brought up.
 However, THC is the only cannabinoid that will have these euphoric effects.
 CBD on its own is non-intoxicating and doesn’t get you high.
 If you want to avoid mind-altering side effects, always make sure your CBD products are lab tested and 0.0% THC.

 THC, CBD and the Endocannabinoid System

-The differences between THC and CBD all come down to the way they interact with the endocannabinoid system, specifically the CB1 receptors, which are found predominantly in the brain and central nervous system.
+The differences between THC and CBD all come down to the way they interact with the endocannabinoid system, particularly the CB1 receptors, which are predominantly found in the brain and central nervous system.
 THC binds to and activates CB1 receptors, which in turn makes a person feel “high.”
-It’s suggested that without CB1 receptors, cannabis wouldn’t cause an intoxicating effects at all!
+It’s suggested that without CB1 receptors, cannabis wouldn’t cause intoxicating effects at all!

-CBD, on the other hand, has little to no binding affinity for CB1 receptors.
+On the other hand, CBD has little to no binding affinity for CB1 receptors.
 This is why CBD does not cause psychoactive effects.

-What about when you consume THC, though?
-What exactly is going on in your brain to make you feel “high?”
+What exactly is going on in your brain to make you feel “high” when you consume THC, though?

 Think of it like this: THC has a structure very similar to the endocannabinoid anandamide, also known as the “bliss” molecule.
-When THC binds to CB1 receptors, the brain releases eve more dopamine than anandamide normally would.
-Ultimately, this leads to the high that THC is famous for.
+When THC binds to CB1 receptors, the brain releases even more dopamine than anandamide normally would.
+This ultimately leads to the high that THC is famous for.